apache/spark/README.md

 Airflow is a platform to programmatically author, schedule and monitor data pipelines.

-When workflows are defined as code, they becomes more maintainable, versionable, testable, and collaborative.
+When workflows are defined as code, they become more maintainable, versionable, testable, and collaborative.

 ![img] (http://i.imgur.com/6Gs4hxT.gif)